gtoonstra/genevere/README.md

 ### Genevere

-Genevere is a generic ETL framework written in Java designed to make it easy to perform simple transfers of data between a source and a target.
-The designed
+Genevere is a generic ETL data pump written in Java designed to make it fast and easy to perform simple transfers of data between a source and a target.

 The problems it is designed to solve: